nosco/hx/docs/state-management.md

 ### <-deref: ([iref])

 Takes an atom.
-Returns the currently derefed value of the atom, and re-renders the component on change.
+Returns the currently derefed value of the atom, and queues a re-render of the component on change.

 ### <-reducer: ([reducer initialArg init])